Summer & Fall 2017

 Tulip is a Canadian tech start-up based out of Toronto and Kitchener.
 Created in 2013, the company develops mobile applications for Apple's iOS platform focused on empowering store associates.
 Tulip's mobile app typically contains features such as a Product Catalog (where an associate can browse for items that a customer in the store might like), and Clienteling (a technique used by retail associates to establish relationships with key customers based on data about their preferences, behaviours and purchases).

-include Michael Kors, Saks Fifth Avenue, Kate Spade, and Toys"R"Us.
+Some of Tulip's current clients include Michael Kors, Saks Fifth Avenue, Kate Spade, and Toys"R"Us.

 Recently, Tulip received from Kleiner Perkins which kicked off rapid growth within the company.
 Since I started at Tulip in May 2017, the number of employees at Tulip has doubled.

 For both work terms at Tulip I was an iOS Developer.
 For the first two weeks I fixed bugs within Tulip's core framework to become familiar with the code base.
 Then, I was assigned to the Indigo project for the duration of my terms; however, the project did depend on aspects of the core Tulip framework which still required me to fix bugs as I found them.

 The focus of my job, the Indigo project, is discussed in the section below.

 Over the course of both co-op terms, my main project included creating a mobile point of sale app for Indigo; Canada's largest book, gift and specialty toy retailer.